 Abeer Soliman performs her craft of storytelling to audiences of all ages. she has performed several projects including an Arabic version of the famous “Heidi” tale from Switzerland as well as a well-received rendition of “Shaharazad’s: A Thousand and One Nights” and many other performances.
 She regularly travels the world to various festivals to practice her art of storytelling for generations both young and old.
 She performed at many festivals and held storytelling workshops for young people in Bali / Makasar / Malysia / Tunisia/ Lebanon / Qatar / India / The Netherlands / Austria / France / Spain / Poland / Bahrain.
 As a Scriptwriter, She wrote several projects i.e: “Karma’s Curse” TV Series – Ramadan 2018.
 “The Tabla Player” TV series – Ramadan 2016 alongside script-doctoring for several feature films.
 Abeer also works as Assistant Director of “Sharm El-Sheikh Film Festival”

-Jean-Luc Marchina is a Multimedia / New Media Designer.
-Graduated from Geneva University of Art & Design, Switzerland, he mostly builds interactive installations.
-He has been involved in important collaborative projects as a videographer for scenic art companies and theaters in Switzerland.
+Jean-Luc Marchina is a Multimedia Designer.
+Graduated from Geneva University of Art & Design, Switzerland, he mostly create multimedia installations.
+He has been involved in important collaborative projects as DOP and Cameraman/Videographer for companies and theaters in Switzerland.
 He likes also to share his experience by leading creative workshops.
-Therefore he created: artschool.ch to guide the participants to empower their soft skills and find innovative solutions for contemporary challenges.
-In parallel, he designs a new sustainable project: waterinox.ch His portfolio is available on: marchina.ch
+Based on his experience in the field, he had developed: artschool.ch to guide the participants to empower their soft skills and find innovative solutions for social and entrepreneurial culture.
+His portfolio is available on: marchina.ch

 Reem Al Kammash, Script Writer